verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 #.
 Implicitly disconnected ``.subckt`` pins.

-    For ``.subckt`` instantiations VPR treats primitive pins which are not listed as being implicitly disconnected.
+    For ``.subckt`` instantiations VPR treats primitive pins which are not listed as being implicitly disconnected.*{this sentence seems incomplete, please advise.}
     This works for both input and output pins.

     For example the following ``.subckt`` instantiations are equivalent: